 Visitors to Armenia have a once-in-a-lifetime opportunity to share in the duduk masterpiece.
 In the capital city Yerevan, there are duduk concerts, duduk masterclasses, and countless places that offer duduks for sale, as souvenirs or professional instruments.
 In terms of concerts, every year in October, Yerevan hosts a duduk festival featuring a series of free duduk concerts.
 The musicians who perform during these concerts are some of the most talented duduk players you will find in the world.

 One of the 2017 concert series featured Jivan Gasparyan Jr, who amazed the audience with his ability to play multiple notes at once during one of the pieces he performed.
 For an instrument with only one reed, this is something of a miracle!

 Vernissage, the main flea market in Yerevan, offers souvenir duduks for sale, complete with colorful cases featuring beautiful Armenian designs.
-One word of warning, these duduks have reeds and it is possible to play them so many merchants will try to convince a customer of the instruments fine quality, but more often than not, the craftsmanship is not that of a true duduk instrument.
-For the casual player, or duduk admirer, these are a perfect option!
+One word of warning, these duduks have reeds and it is possible to play them.
+Yet, many merchants will try to convince a customer of the instrument's fine quality, but more often than not, the craftsmanship is not that of a true duduk instrument.
+For the casual player or duduk admirer, these are a perfect option!
 On the other hand, for a serious duduk musician, it is recommended to visit one of the many music stores in Yerevan where the prices are a bit higher, but the instrument quality is impeccable!

 Published January 18, 2018